-We hold two services on Sunday mornings - one at 9:30 a.m. and one at 11:00 a.m..
-The 9:30 a.m. service is our "traditional" service, during which we worship through singing hymns, and changing from sitting to standing occasionally.
+This service is a "traditional" service, during which we worship through singing hymns, and changing from sitting to standing occasionally.
 The service starts with an organ meditation, which allows the congregation to get into a worshipful mindset.
 Then, the pastor leads the congregation in a spoken call and response, which is displayed on television screens to allow for easy participation.
 Hymns are sung a few times throughout the service, and the worship leader clearly states when the congregation should stand to sing them.
 The lyrics to the hymns are displayed on television screens and the hymn numbers are provided for worshipers who want to sing from a hymnal.

 Families are abundant at PCUMC.
-Sunday School is offered most weeks during both services.
+Sunday School is offered during the 10 am service.
 However, children are always welcome in the main service, no matter their ages.
-Learn more about children's ministry here.

 What to Wear